 a.
-An official transcript from an accredited institution documenting an earned master's degree.
+An official transcript from a U.S. DOEan accredited institution documenting an earned master's degree.

 b.
-Satisfactory completion of a program approved by the Alabama State Board of Education with a minimum GPA of 3.0 on all courses on the approved checklist.
+Satisfactory completion of a State-approved programprogram approved by the Alabama State Board of Education with a minimum GPA of 3.0 on all courses on the approved checklist.